Logo of Acalvio, a leading company in cyber deception technology

 As perimeter defenses focus on external threats, attackers exploit these vulnerabilities to gain unauthorized access, underscoring the importance of a comprehensive cybersecurity strategy that includes internal controls and continuous monitoring.

-How can Acalvio’s Deception Technology augment Perimeter Defense?
+How can Acalvio’s Deception Technology Augment Perimeter Defense?

 By luring attackers away from valuable key assets, Acalvio not only strengthens the overall security posture of the enterprises but also bolsters early threat detection and minimizes potential damage.